danielknox/spacefinder.kent.ac.uk/_includes/pages/accessibility.md

-This website is run by the University of Leeds.
+This website is run by the University of Kent, utilising code developed by the University of Leeds.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 * change colours, contrast levels and fonts
 * zoom in up to 300% without the text spilling off the screen